1993 Brazilian Grand Prix

 The 1993 Brazilian Grand Prix was a Formula One motor race held at Interlagos on 28 March 1993.
 It was the second race of the 1993 Formula One World Championship.

 The 71-lap race was won by local hero Ayrton Senna, driving a McLaren-Ford, with Briton Damon Hill second in a Williams-Renault and German Michael Schumacher third in a Benetton-Ford.
 Senna's victory marked McLaren's 100th race win in Formula One.
 Senna was the last Brazilian driver to win his home race until Felipe Massa in 2006.

 Report

 Qualifying

+With just 26 cars now in the running after the March team withdrew from the World Championship, FISA decided to reduce the grid to 24 to keep some element of competition in qualifying.
+However on unanimous appeal by the teams, this was increased to 25 so that every team would have at least one car in the race.

 Brazil was Senna's home race but he was able to do nothing to prevent the Williams being 1–2 in qualifying with Prost on pole ahead of Hill.
 Senna was third ahead of Schumacher, Andretti and Patrese.
+The sole non-qualifier was Ivan Capelli, who was nearly 6 seconds off pole.
+After failing to qualify for the race, he left the Jordan team by mutual consent.
+He did not race in Formula One again.